 Service Management Plan

-On or prior to Implementation to submit to the Council for approval the Service Management Plan.
+On or prior to Occupation to submit to the Council for approval the Service Management Plan.

 Not to Occupy or permit Occupation of any part of the Development until such time as the Council has approved the Service Management Plan as demonstrated by written notice to that effect.